LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 $invoice = DB::transaction(function () {
     $invoice = Invoice::create(...);
     $invoice->items()->attach(...);

     return $invoice;
 });
 ```

 ### Remove several global scopes from query

-When using Eloquent Global Scopes, you not only can use MULTIPLE scopes, but also remove certain scopes when you don't need them, by providing the array to `withoutGlobalScopes()`<br>
+When using Eloquent Global Scopes, you not only can use MULTIPLE scopes, but also remove certain scopes when you don't need them, by providing the array to `withoutGlobalScopes()`

 [Link to docs](https://laravel.com/docs/8.x/eloquent#removing-global-scopes)

 ```php